Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 in the dynamic linker search path.

-If the tests still fail then you need to look at the error message.
-You should have used the same DSN as in 3.0 What you need to do before attempting to use an ODBC driver in Perl but if you haven't go back that section and check the DSN you are using now.
+If the tests still fail, what does the error message contain?
+You should have used the same DSN as in What you need to do before attempting to use an ODBC driver in Perl, but if you haven't, go back to that section and check the DSN you're using now.

-Some Easysoft ODBC Drivers come with additional disagnostic tools like oobping which comes with the Easysoft ODBC-ODBC Bridge.
-If it is a connection issue consult the ODBC driver documentation at The Easysoft web site for how to diagnose.
+Some Easysoft ODBC drivers come with additional diagnostic tools like oobping, which comes with the Easysoft ODBC-ODBC Bridge.

-After connection problems are resolved any further problems should be easily identified by the ODBC error message output.
-However, you should be aware that the perl DBD::ODBC tests are somewhat dependent on the database and the ODBC driver you are using e.g. The Access ODBC driver does not have SQLDescribeParam.
+After connection problems are resolved, any further problems should be easily identified by the ODBC error message output.
+However, you should be aware that the Perl DBD::ODBC tests are somewhat dependent on the database and the ODBC driver you're using.
+For example, Microsoft's Access ODBC driver does not have SQLDescribeParam.

-9. Once the tests succeed you can install Perl DBI:ODBC with "make install".
+9. Once the tests succeed, install Perl DBI:ODBC with:

-5.0 Building Perl DBI and DBD::ODBC with OOB (OpenVMS)
+Building Perl DBI and DBD::ODBC with the ODBC-ODBC Bridge on OpenVMS

 We used MMS 3.2-01 throughout as our copy of MMK appeared to give errors like: